A Hyperbolic Analogue of the Rademacher Symbol

-Therefore, the Poincar\'{e} series in Theorem \ref{hyp-limit} is a natural preimage of (\ref{Delta-image}) under $\Delta_0$.
-The first term in the theorem is the harmonic part, which is annihilated by $\Delta_0$. \end{remark}
+Therefore, the Poincar\'{e} series in \cref{hyp-limit} is a natural preimage of \eqref{Delta-image} under $\Delta_0$.
+The first term in the theorem is the harmonic part, which is annihilated by $\Delta_0$. \end{rem}

-\begin{remark} Lagarias-Rhoades \cite{LR16} and the author \cite{Mat19,Mat20} studied higher-order Laurent coefficients of the classical parabolic Eisenstein series $E_{0,T}(z,s)$ at $s = 0$, which are called polyharmonic Maass forms.
-More recently, Bringmann-Kane \cite{BK20} introduced polar polyharmonic Maass forms in terms of the Laurent coefficients of the automorphic Green function $G(z,\tau; s)$ defined below.
-One natural question is whether there exists a suitable theory containing the above limit formula for $E_{0, \gamma}(z,s)$. \end{remark}
+\begin{rem} Lagarias--Rhoades~\cite{LR16} and the author~\cite{Mat19,Mat20} studied higher-order Laurent coefficients of the classical parabolic Eisenstein series $E_{0,T}(z,s)$ at $s = 0$, which are called polyharmonic Maass forms.
+More recently, Bringmann--Kane~\cite{BK20} introduced polar polyharmonic Maass forms in terms of the Laurent coefficients of the automorphic Green function $G(z,\tau; s)$ defined below.
+One natural question is whether there exists a suitable theory containing the above limit formula for $E_{0, \gamma}(z,s)$. \end{rem}

 Here is what we do.
 To prove this theorem, we first generalize von Pippich's result.
 For any $\Gamma$-inequivalent $z, \tau \in \bbH$, we consider the function

 and show that